flutter/website/getting-started.md

 1. Make desired changes in your source code (without stopping the debugger).
 1. In the Debug panel at the bottom, click the Hot Reload button.

-Not all source code changes can be hot-reloaded.
+Not all source code changes can be hot reloaded.
 To fully restart the Dart VM of your Flutter app you can use the _Full Application Restart_ button.

 ![Main IntelliJ toolbar](/images/intellij/debug-toolbar.png)